younglululu/Hetero-RP/README.md

 - ``-lambdaVal LAMBDAVAL`` specifies the parameter which shrinks weight towards unit and towards each other.
 By default ``LAMBDAVAL`` is automatically chosen by Scaled-Lasso.

+Output arguments:

+- ``-output_dir OUTPUT_DIR`` specifies the output folder to store the output result.
+By default ``OUTPUT_DIR`` is set as the current directory.

+- ``-viz`` is an optional argument to specify whether the visualized plot is generated or not.
+By default the program will not generate the visualized plot.
+Explicitly set ``-viz`` to be able to generate the visualized plot.

 ----------
 Contacts and bug reports